 The Kreg Drawer Slide Jig eliminates all of those complicated steps.
 With the jig, Anika tells me all she had to do was measure the “exact height where I want to attach the drawer slide to the cabinet and clamp the drawer slide jig at that location.”
 Next, she would “rest the drawer slide on the jig and attach!”
 So simple!

 Oh, and if you need help building the drawer itself Anika has got you covered.
 Skate over to her complete guide on How to Build a Drawer.

-The Simple way to Attach Doors
+Cabinet Making Tools: The Easy Way to Attach Doors

 Installing hinges on doors, just like installing drawer slides can be a little tricky.
 Vineta from The Handyman’s Daughter is here to share the simple way she installs door hinges on her DIY projects.

 Vineta’s go-to tool for installing hinges is the Kreg Concealed Hinge Jig.
 She’s used the jig to attach hinges for new furniture projects like her DIY Pantry Cabinet.
 She says “The jig takes all the guesswork out of boring concealed hinge holes in your brand new cabinet doors.”